 The Company's review of historical data indicated that mineralization was left behind in the high wall at the northwest end of the Drinkwater pit.
-Drilling in 2012 and 2013 on the Drinkwater Highwall zone and its northwest trend not only confirmed this, but show that the width of this gold mineralization is quite substantial in places.
-Results from the 2012 and 2013 drilling will be modelled and incorporated into the Drinkwater mine plan for potential extraction.
-Additional drilling on the Drinkwater Highwall is planned in 2014.
+Results from drilling in 2012-13 on the Drinkwater Highwall zone and its northwest trend confirmed this and have been modelled and incorporated into the Drinkwater mine plan for potential extraction.

 The historic Mary deposit is located immediately southeast of the Drinkwater pit.
 Scorpio Gold commenced pre-stripping operations in the Mary pit in December 2011 and initial ore production in Q2 2012.
 Exploration drilling in 2011 indicated that the gold mineralization extended further southeast from the Mary zone to the adjacent Mary LC Zone, encompassing a strike length of 780 metres.
 Subsequent work determined that the Drinkwater, Mary and Mary LC zones were not isolated deposits but represented one continuous zone of mineralization.